-Nations are racing to increase renewable energy production and the United States in no different.
+Nations are racing to increase renewable energy production, and the United States is no different.
 According to data from the U.S. Energy Information Administration, renewable energy production doubled between 2000 – 2020.
 While wind turbines and solar fields seem to pop up overnight, there is immense preparation before they are established.
 Part of this preparation is a site investigation to understand what soil conditions exist and what mitigation efforts need to be taken to support the construction of these massive structures and the equipment access to transport and construct them.

 This is where cone penetration testing (CPT) comes in.
 CPT can help identify potential weak spots in the sediment deposits that could lead to slope failure, such as equipment or foundations in non-cohesive materials.
 By identifying potential problems in advance, engineers can take steps to correct them and ensure that the entire project is a success.